cbaggers/cbaggers.github.com/_posts/2014-04-15-cepl-on-osx.md

 Hopefully a solution to this will emerge soon.
 I then really need to go clean up the code surrounding this fix.

 Here's hoping

+[edit]
+Seems the repl in the inferior-lisp buffer (or shell) is active and usable.
+However the repl buffer doesnt yet.
+Can anyone with more experience with ccl help me out here?